PizzaDataCode/doughfortalentedthought/README.md

 * **Strategy** [Hiring against the market](https://erikbern.com/2020/01/13/how-to-hire-smarter-than-the-market-a-toy-model.html), Erik Bern
 > TL;DR If you think some quality is desirable and the market overvalues that quality, you should look at the other side of the spectrum
 * **Strategy** [On hiring T-shaped talent](https://jchyip.medium.com/why-t-shaped-people-e8706198e437), Jason Yip

+## Interviewing (Candidate)
+* [How to prep for first interviews](https://www.lennysnewsletter.com/p/how-to-pass-any-first-round-interview), Coach Erika in Lenny's newsletter